mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

     Provide the server name of the App Service  to load test.
 For this scenario, enter  "perfstresswebapp.azurewebsites.net" in **Server Name or IP**.

-    Enter "/Values" in the Path box, that is the Path of you controller's action that simulates a web application having some delays.
-In this scenario there are no URL parameters but alternateviley you could add them to the parameters list below.
+    Enter /Values in **Path** as the path of the controller's action that simulates a web application having some delays.
+In this scenario there are no URL parameters but alternatively you can add them to the parameters list below.

     Keep the other options default (Http Request should be GET).